deloachcd/pycrackerbarrel/README.md

 ![cracker barrel boys](https://github.com/deloachcd/pycrackerbarrel/blob/master/images/cracker_barrel_boys.png?raw=tru://raw.githubusercontent.com/deloachcd/pycrackerbarrel/master/images/cracker_barrel_boys.png)

 ## What the hell is this?
-This repository hosts python code designed to provide an answer to one of the greatest questions ever asked by humanity in our time on Earth:
+This repository hosts python code written to provide an answer to one of the greatest questions humanity has ever asked:

 *"How many ways are there to solve that game on the table at Cracker Barrel?"*

 ## How the hell do I run this?
-This program requires the popular `numpy` package to run, as the triangle itself is represented internally as numpy's `array` type.
+The primary component of this program requires the popular `numpy` package to run, so make sure that's installed.

+If you don't have it, you can easily install it via `pip`, typically in a fashion like this:
+`python3 -m pip install numpy`

 Once you are sure numpy is installed, open up your favorite command line interface or graphical python (3.5+) interpreter, and run: